 Some wireless keyboards may not work at this point.
 If you’re having difficulty, plug in a wired keyboard instead.
 If you don’t see your USB drive as one of the startup options, try a different USB port.

 Using Your Bootable macOS USB

 From the macOS Utilities screen, you can perform a fresh install of macOS, restore from a Time Machine backup, or access tools like Disk Utility.
 You can also use your USB drive to upgrade macOS to the latest version.
+(Be sure to prepare your Mac for an update first.)
 If you need to troubleshoot your Mac without a network connection, this USB drive could be a lifesaver.

 Did you know you could also install operating systems on a USB stick?
 We show you how:

 Image Credit: karandaev/Depositphotos